tanveerisonline/home_take_assignment_1/README.md

 - **Component Structure:** The main components used in the app are:

   - `Campaign` component - responsible for displaying each item in the feed
-  - `Media` component - handle each media object within a campaign item
+  - `Media` component - handles each media object within a campaign item

 - **Media Actions:** Each media item within a campaign has two buttons associated with it.
 One button allows the user to copy the track link, while the other button enables them to download the media content.

-- **Video Playback:** Play button is displayed for video media items.
+- **Video Playback:** The Play button is displayed for video media items.
 When the play button is clicked, the video is played inline within the app.

 ## Installation